aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ![Amazon SageMaker Studio infrastructure overview](design/sagemaker-studio-vpc.drawio.svg)

 ❗ The solution uses **only one availability zone (AZ)** and is not highly-available.
 We do not recommend to use the single-AZ setup for any production deployment.
-The HA solution can be implemented by duplicating the single-AZ setup (subnets, NAT Gateway, Network Firewall VPC endpoints) to additional AZs.
+The HA solution can be implemented by duplicating the single-AZ setup (subnets, NAT Gateway, Network Firewall endpoints) to additional AZs.
 ❗ The CloudFormation template will setup the Network Firewall routes automatically.
 However, the current implementation works only with single-AZ deployment:
 ```yaml
 VpcEndpointId: !Select ["1", !Split [":", !Select ["0", !GetAtt NetworkFirewall.EndpointIds]]]